Best small electric cars 2025: Top 10 affordable EVs to buy

-Looking to go electric on a budget, or want the best small EV?
-These are the top small electric cars in the UK right now, rated and reviewed by our expert roadtesters
+Want to go electric on a budget, or looking for the best small EV?
+These are the top compact and affordable electric cars in the UK right now, rated and reviewed by our expert roadtesters

 The Independent's Electric Vehicles Channel is sponsored by E.ON Next.

-To help you decide which small EV is best for you, we’ve rounded up some of our favourites.
-This collection of compact electric cars includes the smartly designed Volvo EX30 and characterful Mini Cooper, as well as some truly affordable options from the likes of BYD and Dacia, whose Spring starts at just £15,000 – that’s cheap for any car, let alone an EV.
+This collection of compact electric cars includes the smartly designed Volvo EX30 and characterful Mini Cooper, as well as some truly budget-friendly options from the likes of BYD and Dacia, whose Spring starts at just £14,995 – that’s cheap for any car, let alone an EV, and a new one at that.

-We’ve also included the funky, sporty Abarth 500e, the smaller-than-it-looks Jeep Avenger – an electric car that has the styling of a full-size off-roader, but which shares its underpinnings with a family of EVs that includes the Vauxhall Mokka.
+We’ve also included the funky Abarth 500e and the smaller-than-it-looks Jeep Avenger, an electric car that has the styling of a full-size off-roader, but which shares its underpinnings with a family of EVs that includes the Vauxhall Mokka – itself another highly-rated EV for under £30,000.

-Since they have smaller batteries, some of these small EVs don’t go quite as far as their larger relatives.
-But in 2024 even today’s compact battery-powered cars can manage over 200 miles on a charge, and fill their batteries again reasonably quickly.
+Since they have smaller batteries, some of these compact EVs don’t go quite as far as their larger relatives.
+But many can still manage over 200 miles on a charge, and fill their batteries again reasonably quickly, too.
 And because those batteries are small, it costs even less to fill them – in fact, when charged at home using the E.ON Next Drive tariff, the cars featured below all cost less than £2 to cover 100 miles.
 Read on to discover more about our 10 favourite small electric cars.

 How we tested